 Statistics show that Vanishing Twin Syndrome is more common in mums over the age of 30.
 Apart from that, there doesn’t seem to be any specific risk factors for it.
 If you’re already taking care of yourself by maintaining a healthy lifestyle, you’re already doing a good job at protecting your unborn babies.

-If Vanishing Twin Syndrome occurs in the first weeks of pregnancy, no specific medical treatment is necessary for either the mother or the surviving twin.
+If Vanishing Twin Syndrome occurs in the first weeks of pregnancy, no specific medical treatment is necessary for either the mother or the remaining fetus.

 But if it happens in the second trimester or third trimester, the pregnancy will have to be closely monitored and considered high risk.
 If the mother has experienced repeated miscarriages, she may be advised to undergo genetic counseling.